 L, processes 4 bytes at a time.
 W, processes 2 bytes at a time.
 B, processes 1 byte at a time.

 range The address range over which the parity bytes should be generated.
-Hexadecimal and decimal notation are allowed to the right and the parity bits are generated using the odd or even algorithm.
-The parity bits are finally stored in the specified symbol where they can be accessed by your
+Hexadecimal and decimal notation are allowed

 (for example, 0x8002-0x8FFF).